CharlBest/nean-stack-starter/README.md

 pm2 save
 ```

-# Steps to update code on prod/server
+# Steps to update code on server
 Local
 ```sh
 # Get latest code from base